 There are numerous criteria for evaluation, including food safety, product quality, logistical, commercial and/or environmental criteria, among others.
 Food safety should be prioritised in the criteria hierarchy because it is critical and a legal requirement.

-Department is required to obtain an efficient supplier evaluation.
+Collaboration between Purchasing Department & Quality Assurance Department is required to obtain an efficient supplier evaluation.